amykapernick/modern_front_end_fundamentals/docs/modern-css/docs.md

 ### 2.1.6 Ordering Items

 We can change the order the flex children appear on the page without changing their source order using the [`order`](https://developer.mozilla.org/en-US/docs/Web/CSS/order) property.
 By default each item has an implicit value of `0`, a negative number will bring it to the start and a positive number will put it at the end.
-Based on these numbers they’ll then be sorted.
+Based on these numbers they'll then be sorted.

 ![https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-order](./img/Untitled%203.png)